stoptime/mattmayes-hugo/content/posts/2020/fun-with-pihole-raspberry-pi.md

 While this seemed promising, and I'm always willing to f*ck things up in the name of learning, I decided to stop here b/c based on what I was reading about these ATT routers, resetting back to defaults _doesn't always work_ - and the last thing my household needs is to lose internet during a pandemic b/c my router wouldn't purge my incorrect decisions.

-What I did manage to do through the ATT router UI is give the Pi-hole a static IP so that it is always found by our computers.
+What I did manage to do through the ATT router UI was give the Pi-hole a static IP so that it is always found on our network.
 From here I just set each invididual computer/device to use that IP for its DNS server.
 Note that in iOS you can assign DNS servers for each network you join - so our phones now get to use Pi-hole while on the home network (I'm sure Android has the same option).
 The only downside is that our laptops will need a manual change of the DNS each time we leave/return - but that's a small price to pay and I'm fine with that, for now at least.

 I am thinking of upgrading our Internet, so I will def be taking this router experience into consideration when I do that.